matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 ### `--evm-version`

 Specifies the EVM version *solc* will produce artifacts for.
 Only artifacts such as Yul and EVM assembly are known to be affected by this option.
-For instance, if the EVM version is set to *cancun*, then Yul and EVM assembly may contain `MCOPY` instructions.
+For instance, if the EVM version is set to *cancun*, then Yul and EVM assembly may contain `MCOPY` instructions, so no calls to the Identity precompile (address `0x04`) will be made.

 > EVM version only affects IR artifacts produced by *solc* and does not affect EraVM bytecode produced by *zksolc*.